agomezsaenz05/project_three/README.md

 # project_three
-Team Members: Alejandra G, Caleb T, Dominic M & Holly C
+Team Members: Holly Cornett, Alejandra Gomez, Dominic Marin & Caleb Thornsbury

 ## Requirements
 For Project 3, you will work with your group to tell a story using data visualizations.
 Here are the specific requirements: